310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Mizusaba %}
 No worries, no worries\~.
-Besides, even if it did sink, we’re in a modern age where we can just phone call for a replacement to come pick us up\~
+Besides, even if it did sink, we’re in a modern age where we can just phone call for a replacement to come pick us up\~.
 {% endbubble %}

 {% bubble Midori awkward %}